 The beauty of low code platforms is not just that you can build applications quickly but also you easily integrate platforms without any significant technical skills.
-In this post I am going to show how you can configure a Watson Assistant chat bot to call a Power Automate Flow.
+In this post I am going to show how to call a Power Automate Flow using a Watson Assistant chatbot.
 I did a post a while back on how you can call a Power Automate Flow from a Power Virtual Agents bot to query details on an order record stored in CDS.
 This used a Power Automate Flow configured as a Http Request trigger that accepts a Json message with an order no. I am going to reuse that Power Automate Flow and call it from Watson instead of PVA.
 If you want some background on how to create a chat bot using Watson Assistant read my previous post here.

 From the Watson designer the first thing I needed to do was to create an intent with the key phrases that will trigger my action.